CEOofBroccoli/Fast-api-shop-app/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### **Contribution Areas**

-- 🐛 Bug fixes and improvements
-- ✨ New features and enhancements (especially branding and UI/UX)
-- 📚 Documentation improvements
-- 🧪 Test coverage expansion
-- 🔧 DevOps and deployment optimization
-- 🎨 Logo and branding enhancements

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **FastAPI** team for the amazing framework
-- **SQLAlchemy** team for the robust ORM
-- **Pydantic** team for data validation
-- **N-Market Community** for continuous feedback and support
-- Open source community for continuous inspiration

 ---

-**⭐ Star this repository if N-Market helped you!**

-For questions, issues, or feature requests, please [open an issue](https://github.com/yourusername/n-market-inventory-system/issues).

 📧 **Contact:** [modavari005@gmail.com](mailto:modavari005@gmail.com)
 🌐 **Website:** [https://n-market.ir](https://n-market.ir)
 📱 **Logo Showcase:** [http://localhost:8000/logo-showcase](http://localhost:8000/logo-showcase)